ssvlabs/ssv/docs/specs/NETWORKING.md

 **PubSub**

-GossipSub ([v1.1](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md)) is the pubsub protocol used in SSV.
+GossipSub ([v1.1](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md)) is the pubsub protocol used in `SSV.Network`

 The main purpose is for broadcasting messages to a group (AKA subnet) of nodes. \
 In addition, the machinary helps to determine liveliness and maintain peers scoring.